RateCity.com.au

 1. Review the denial letter

 Carefully examine the denial letter or notice provided by your insurer.
-This document should outline the reasons for the denial, which will help you understand why your claim was rejected, according to Aussie insurance regulations.
+This document should outline the reasons for the denial, which will help you understand why your claim was rejected, according to Australian insurance regulations.

 2. Contact your insurer